-- When SRWD bit=1, and then WP#/SIO2 is low (or WP#/SIO2 is low before SRWD bit=1), it enters the hard-ware protected mode (HPM).
-The data of the protected area is protected by software protected mode by BP1, BP0 and hardware protected mode by the WP#/SIO2 to against data modification.
+- When SRWD bit=1, and then WP# is low (or WP# is low before SRWD bit=1), it enters the hardware protected mode (HPM).
+The data of the protected area is protected by software protected mode by BP1, BP0 and hardware protected mode by the WP# to against data modification.

-Note: To exit the hardware protected mode requires WP#/SIO2 driving high once the hardware protected mode is entered.
-If the WP#/SIO2 pin is permanently connected to high, the hardware protected mode can never be entered; only can use software protected mode via BP1, BP0.
-If the system goes into four I/O read mode, the feature of HPM will be disabled.
+Note: to exit the hardware protected mode requires WP# driving high once the hardware protected mode is entered.
+If the WP# pin is permanently connected to high, the hardware protected mode can never be entered; only can use software protected mode via BP1.
+BP0.